engie-group/shaystack/README.md

 Haystackapi is a skeleton to implement [ReadHaystack Rest API](https://project-haystack.org/doc/Rest).
 It's compatible with AWS Lambda or Flask server.

+## Summary
+This project contains source code and supporting files for a Haystack server application that you can deploy with `make aws-deploy`

+This implementation propose two API endpoint:
+- Classical Haystack API
+- GraphQL API

+# Classical Haystack API
 Theses API can negotiate:
 - Request format (`Content-Type: text/zinc`, `application/json` or `text/csv`)
 - Request encoding (`Content-Encoding: gzip`)